Large Sums of High Order Characters: Proof of Theorem

 \end{prop} \begin{proof} We will estimate the product

-in two ways. \\ For the first, note that if $\chi^\ell$ is a non-exceptional character (see e.g. \cite[Sec.
-4.2]{GraMan} for a precise definition) then, using e.g. \cite[(4.3)]{GraMan} to handle non-principal $\chi^\ell$ we have
+in two ways. \\ For the first, note that if $\chi^\ell$ is a non-exceptional, non-principal character (see e.g. \cite[Sec.
+4.2]{GraMan} for a precise definition) then by e.g. \cite[(4.3)]{GraMan},

-for all but at most one $1 \leq \ell \leq d-1$, which, if it exists, is real.
-The estimate also holds when $\ell = d$ using properties of the Riemann zeta function. \\ If $d$ is even then let $\ell_0 \in \{1,\ldots,d-1\}$ be such that $\chi^{\ell_0}$ is real (there is a unique such choice); otherwise, choose $\ell_0$ arbitrarily from that set.
-From \cite[Thms.
-II.8.20-II.8.21]{Ten}, we derive in any case that
+This estimate also holds when $\ell = d$ using properties of the Riemann zeta function.
+This bound thus holds for all but at most one $1 \leq \ell \leq d-1$, and if such an exception exists then the corresponding character must be real. \\ If $d$ is even then let $\ell_0 \in \{1,\ldots,d-1\}$ be such that $\chi^{\ell_0}$ is real (there is a unique such choice); otherwise, choose $\ell_0$ arbitrarily.
+Whether $\chi^{\ell_0}$ is exceptional or not, \cite[Thms.
+II.8.20-II.8.21]{Ten} implies that if $q$ is sufficiently large then